 In 2015, George Clooney and Amal Alamuddin adopted a rescue dog, a Basset Hound named Millie, from the San Gabriel Valley Humane Society.

-In 2015, George Clooney played Frank Walker in "Tomorrowland" and appeared as himself in "A Very Murray Christmas".
+In 2015, George Clooney starred in "Tomorrowland" as Frank Walker and appeared as himself in the Netflix Christmas musical comedy "A Very Murray Christmas".

-In 2015, George Clooney was awarded the Golden Globe Cecil B. DeMille Lifetime Achievement Award.
+In 2015, George Clooney was awarded the Golden Globe Cecil B. DeMille Lifetime Achievement Award, recognizing his significant contributions to the entertainment industry.

-In February 2016, George Clooney starred in "Hail, Caesar!", a comedy from the Coen brothers.
+In February 2016, George Clooney starred in "Hail, Caesar!", a comedy by the Coen brothers, portraying Baird Whitlock, a kidnapped film star.

-In March 2016, George Clooney and his wife Amal met with Syrian refugees in Berlin and thanked German chancellor Angela Merkel for Germany's open-door policy.
+In March 2016, George Clooney and his wife Amal met with Syrian refugees living in Berlin to mark the fifth anniversary of the conflict, and subsequently met with German chancellor Angela Merkel to thank her for Germany's open-door policy regarding refugees.

 In 2016, George Clooney endorsed Hillary Clinton for the presidential election.

-On February 9, 2017, The Talk reported that Amal Clooney was pregnant with twins.
+On February 9, 2017, it was reported that Amal Clooney was pregnant with twins on the CBS talk show, The Talk.

 On June 6, 2017, Amal Clooney gave birth to twins, a daughter named Ella and a son named Alexander.

-In June 2017, Casamigos Tequila, co-founded by George Clooney, was sold to Diageo for $700 million.
+In June 2017, Casamigos Tequila, co-founded by George Clooney, was sold to Diageo for $700 million, with a possible additional $300 million depending on future performance.

-In October 2017, George Clooney's directorial project "Suburbicon" was released.
+In October 2017, George Clooney's directorial project "Suburbicon", a 1950s-set crime comedy, was released.

-On July 10, 2018, George Clooney was hit by a car while riding a motorcycle to a film set in Sardinia, resulting in minor injuries and hospitalization.
+On July 10, 2018, George Clooney was hit by a car while riding a motorcycle to a film set in Sardinia.
+He was hospitalized with minor injuries.

-On March 28, 2019, George Clooney wrote an open letter calling for the boycott of the Sultan of Brunei's hotels over a new law that punishes homosexual sex and adultery with death by stoning.
+On March 28, 2019, George Clooney wrote an open letter calling for the boycott of the Sultan of Brunei's hotels over a new law set to come into force on April 3, 2019, that punishes homosexual sex and adultery with death by stoning.

-On April 3, 2019, Brunei's new law came into force, punishing homosexual sex and adultery with death by stoning, leading to George Clooney's call for a boycott of the Sultan of Brunei's hotels.
+The new law in Brunei that punishes homosexual sex and adultery with death by stoning came into force on April 3, 2019.
+George Clooney called for boycott of the Sultan of Brunei's hotels.

-In July 2020, George Clooney endorsed Joe Biden for the 2020 presidential election and co-hosted a virtual fundraiser with Obama.
+In July 2020, George Clooney hosted a virtual fundraiser for Joe Biden with Barack Obama.

-On August 7, 2020, George and Amal Clooney donated $100,000 to three Lebanese charities - the Lebanese Red Cross, Impact Lebanon, and Baytna Baytak - after the devastating explosion in Beirut.
+On August 7, 2020, George and Amal Clooney donated $100,000 to three Lebanese charities: the Lebanese Red Cross, Impact Lebanon, and Baytna Baytak, after Beirut was devastated by an explosion that killed at least 145 people and injured over 5,000.

-In 2020, George Clooney revealed that his twins, Ella and Alexander, can speak Italian fluently, despite neither he nor Amal speaking the language.
+In 2020, George Clooney revealed on talk shows with Jimmy Kimmel and Graham Norton that his twins could speak Italian fluently, even though neither he nor Amal Alamuddin spoke the language.

-In February 2021, it was reported that George Clooney's Smokehouse Pictures would produce a docuseries about the Ohio State University abuse scandal.
+In February 2021, it was reported that George Clooney's Smokehouse Pictures would team with Sports Illustrated Studios and 101 Studios to produce a docuseries about the Ohio State University abuse scandal.

-In May 2021, it was reported that George Clooney plans to buy a vineyard near the village of Brignoles, in France.
+In May 2021, it was reported that George Clooney plans to buy a vineyard near the village of Brignoles in France, which includes an 18th-century manor with its own swimming pool and a tennis court.

-In November 2021, George Clooney wrote an op-ed to The Daily Mail, petitioning them to stop publishing photos of his children due to safety concerns.
+In November 2021, George Clooney wrote an op-ed to British tabloid The Daily Mail, petitioning them to stop publishing photos of his children, highlighting that his wife is an international lawyer who works "confronting and putting on trial terrorist groups" and that the tabloid was endangering their lives.

-On December 22, 2021, George Clooney's film "The Tender Bar" had its nationwide premiere.
+On December 22, 2021, "The Tender Bar", directed by George Clooney and based on the memoir by J. R. Moehringer, had its nationwide premiere.

 As of 2023, George Clooney is one of four people to have been nominated for Academy Awards in six different categories.

-In a July 2024 op-ed for The New York Times, George Clooney called for Joe Biden to withdraw from the 2024 presidential election due to concerns about his age and performance.
+In a July 2024 op-ed for The New York Times, George Clooney called for Joe Biden to withdraw from the 2024 presidential election, citing concerns about Biden's age and performance.

-George Clooney re-teamed with Brad Pitt for the Apple TV+ thriller film Wolfs (2024) which premiered to positive reviews at the Venice International Film Festival.
+In 2024, George Clooney re-teamed with Brad Pitt for the Apple TV+ thriller film "Wolfs", which premiered at the Venice International Film Festival to positive reviews.

 In 2025, George Clooney was honored with a Theatre World Award for his performance in Good Night, and Good Luck on Broadway.

-In 2025, while promoting his Broadway play Good Night, and Good Luck, Clooney stated that he stood by his choice in writing the op-ed calling for Biden to withdraw from 2024 election saying, "I was raised to tell the truth."
+In 2025, George Clooney, while promoting his Broadway play, stated that he stood by his choice in writing the op-ed calling for Biden to withdraw, emphasizing his commitment to truth.

 Home Box Office HBO is an American pay television service...